-- D2.6 The Top Up programme (BA (Honours) with recommendation for Qualified Teacher Status (QTS) is available to those students successfully completing a Foundation Degree in a relevant recognised area (such as Teaching and Learning Support), subject to all professional School experience requirements being met. - D2.7 Students on undergraduate ITE programmes who seek to complete their programme without school experience modules in their final year may undertake a negotiated module but will not be eligible for recommendation for QTS and the title of their award will be 'BA General' rather than the original title. - D2.8 The requirements for both undergraduate ITE and PGCE programmes are also subject to the current requirements of the Department for Education and any necessary changes therein.
+- D2.6 The Top Up programme (BA (Honours) with recommendation for Qualified Teacher Status (QTS) is available to those students successfully completing a Foundation Degree in a relevant recognised area (such as Teaching and Learning Support), subject to all professional School experience requirements being met. - D2.7 Students on undergraduate ITE programmes who seek to complete their programme without school experience modules in their final year may undertake a negotiated module but will not be eligible for recommendation for QTS and the title of their award will be either 'BA General Primary Education' (for students commencing their studies before September 2021) or 'BA (Honours) Primary Education and Pedogogy' (for students commencing their studies from September 2021 onwards) rather than the original title. - D2.8 Students on the PGCE programmes who seek to complete their programme without school experience modules will not be eligible for recommendation for QTS and the title of their award will be 'Postgraduate Certificate in Studies in Primary Education' or 'Professional Graduate Certificate in Studies in Primary Education for the PGCE Primary programme, or 'Postgraduate Certificate in Studies in Secondary Education' or 'Professional Graduate Certificate in Studies in Secondary Education' or 'Professional Graduate Certificate in Studies in Secondary Education' or 'Professional Graduate Certificate in Studies in Secondary Education' for the PGCE Secondary programme, rather than the original title. - D2.9 The requirements for both undergraduate ITE and PGCE programmes are also subject to the current requirements of the Department for Education and any necessary changes therein.